Dequisa/Tic-Tac-Toe-/README.md

 Export a Class to make it accessible else where.
 Add module.exports = HumanPlayer; to the bottom of your file.

 Run your file with the command node <file name>.
 This is how you will play your game and test code along the way.

+Helpful Hints
+To require code modules (like the readline-sync) add const readlineSync = require('readline-sync'); to use the library.
+This works the same to require exported classes.

+Export a Class to make it accessible else where.
+Add module.exports = HumanPlayer; to the bottom of your file.

+Run your file with the command node <file name>.
+This is how you will play your game and test code along the way.